MicrosoftEdge/WebView2Feedback/specs/PrintToPdf.md

   ///
   /// The async `PrintToPdf` operation completes when the data has been written
   /// to the PDF file.
 At this time the
-  /// `ICoreWebView2StagingPrintToPdfCompletedHandler` is invoked.
-Only one
+  /// `ICoreWebView2PrintToPdfCompletedHandler` is invoked.
+If the
+  /// application exits before printing is complete, the file is not saved.
-  /// `PrintToPdf` operation can be in progress at a time.
+  /// Only one `PrintToPdf` operation can be in progress at a time.
+If
+  /// `PrintToPdf` is called while a print to PDF job is in progress, the
+  /// completed handler is immediately invoked with `isSuccessful` set to FALSE.
   ///
   /// \snippet FileComponent.cpp PrintToPdf
   HRESULT PrintToPdf(